Deutsche Telekom lifts T-Mobile US stake in SoftBank swap deal | Business

 In return, SoftBank will sell around 45 million T-Mobile US shares to Deutsche Telekom at an average price of $118 per share.
 Deutsche Telekom will buy a further 20 million shares in T-Mobile US from SoftBank with $2.4 billion of the proceeds from the Dutch sale.
 The average purchase price over the entire transaction, reflecting the premium on the share swap and the reinvestment of proceeds, works out at $109 per share, Deutsche Telekom said.

+The sale of T-Mobile Netherlands followed a deal to sell Deutsche Telekom's Dutch telecom towers assets to Spanish infrastructure specialist Cellnex.
+A similar deal for its main towers unit Deutsche Funkturm is one likely route to raising fresh funds, while a stake sale to an infrastructure investor or an initial public offering are further options, the person close to the matter said.

-Hoettges said Deutsche Telekom had a wide range of options to lift its stake in T-Mobile US by over 50%, for example by not participating in multibillion-dollar share buybacks planned by the U.S. company.
-He reiterated Deutsche Telekom's medium-term guidance, updated at a recent capital markets day, that adjusted earnings per share would reach 1.75 euros in 2024 compared to 1.20 euros last year.
+Hoettges reiterated Deutsche Telekom's medium-term guidance, updated at a recent capital markets day https://www.reuters.com/technology/deutsche-telekom-targets-3-5-profit-growth-through-2024-2021-05-20, that adjusted earnings per share would reach 1.75 euros in 2024 compared to 1.20 euros last year.
+Goldman Sachs and Morgan Stanley advised Deutsche Telekom on the deal.

+($1 = 0.8425 euros) (Additional reportig by Arno Schuetze in Frankfurt, Toby Sterling in Amsterdam, Simon Johnson in Stockholm and Ritsuko Ando in Tokyo Editing by Kim Coghill and Mark Potter)